For Social Workers & Medical Professionals

-Engaging in social support, especially young adult cancer camps, can provide them with tools that will help them address these concerns and allow them to feel like they are back in charge of their own life.
+Engaging in social support, especially YA survivorship programs, can provide them with tools that will help them address these concerns and allow them to feel like they are back in charge of their own life.
 One survivor summed this up with the quote: “God and the doctors gave me my health back, but camp gave me my life back.”
-Our Foundation was formed to be a resource for young adults with cancer and to help connect them with other young adults.
+Our Foundation was formed to be a resource for young adults with cancer and to help connect them with others, their age, going through similar journeys.

-- To guide young adults with cancer, who are being treated at a hospital or cancer center, to social support programs and services that can help them manage the psycho-social needs of their diagnosis and battle
+- To guide young adults with cancer, who are being treated at a hospital or cancer center, to social support programs and services that can help them manage the psycho-social needs created by their cancer experience.

 - To direct and encourage young adults to engage in and take advantage of these programs and services

-- To provide financial assistance to those young adults with cancer desiring to attend a Cancer Camp but who lack the financial resources to do so
+- To provide financial assistance to those young adults with cancer desiring to attend a survivorship program but who lack the financial resources to do so

 How We Reach Young Adults with Cancer

-Our interactive website contains information and links to support groups, programs and services, including cancer camps across the country, specific for young adults.
+Our interactive website contains information and links to support groups, programs and services, including outdoor adventure programs across the country, specific for young adults.
 You can also Like us on Facebook and Follow us on Twitter.
-Check out our I’m A Cancer Warrior page.
+Check out our blog page.

-We visit local hospitals, treatment centers and support groups and talk about the many opportunities available to young adult cancer patients.
+We visit local hospitals, treatment centers and support groups and talk about the many opportunities available to YA cancer patients.
 See a sample or order our Information Bags here.